geOcom 2025 at Rennes

 Presentation of the work done as part of GIP 11

-Jean POMMIER
+Jean POMMIER - piGeosolutions

 Towards a geOrchestra Design System?

-The need for unification of the user experience within the various components of geOrchestra raises the question of a shared "design system."
+The need for unification of the user experience within the various components of geOrchestra raises the question of a shared 'design system'.
 We propose to take stock of this issue and collect your feedback on this occasion.

-Pierre Grambert
+Pierre Grambert - CampToCamp

-Florian Necas
+Florian Necas - CampToCamp

 Developer Community: Do We Need More Processes?

-Pierre Mauduit
+Pierre Mauduit - PSC